+Lowest Price Lawyers offers legal services in the area of family law including, but not limited to, child custody, child support, divorce, and more.
 We will represent and fight for your interest in a divorce proceeding and fight for your children as if we are fighting for our own.
-We will represent you during every step of the way and will do so zealously.

-Nevada first and foremost is a community property state.
-This means that any income, property, money or other assets attained after marriage are considered community property and each spouse has a 50% interest in the asset.
-Similarly, all debts incurred during the marriage are considered community debts and both spouses are equally liable for them.
+Nevada is a community property state.
+This means that any income, property, money, or other assets attained after marriage are considered community property and each spouse has a 50% interest in the asset.
+Any assets that were acquired before the date of marriage is considered separate property and are not mingled with community property.

 *This website is for informational purposes only and does not constitute legal advice or create an attorney/client relationship.
 Prices are relative to the current market rate and certain restrictions apply.